 Japan is strengthening its international leadership on nutrition

-As part of Japan’s commitment during the 6th Tokyo International Conference on African Development (TICAD VI) in 2016, the Japan International Cooperation Agency (JICA) launched the ‘Initiative for Food and Nutrition Security in Africa’ (IFNA).
-The initiative aims to collaborate with African governments to speed up action on nutrition, and more specifically to foster international efforts to alleviate hunger and malnutrition in Africa.
-It emphasizes synergies between nutrition, agriculture, health, education, and the private sector, and advocates for an evidence-based approach that includes monitoring and evaluation of policies.
-It also seeks to improve coordination between humanitarian interventions for nutrition and longer-term development interventions.
+As part of Japan’s commitment during the sixth Tokyo International Conference on African Development (TICAD VI) in 2016, the Japan International Cooperation Agency (JICA) launched the ‘Initiative for Food and Nutrition Security in Africa’ (IFNA).
+The initiative aims to collaborate with African governments to speed up action on nutrition, and to encourage international efforts to alleviate hunger and malnutrition in Africa.
+Specifically, IFNA involves sharing techniques and best practice in rice cultivation to support improved yields and thus nutrition.
+The initiative emphasizes synergies between nutrition, agriculture, health, education, and the private sector, and advocates for an evidence-based approach that includes monitoring and evaluation of policies.
 In addition, JICA holds the leadership of the ‘Nutrition Japan’ initiative, launched by the Government of Japan in 2016 to foster public-private partnerships to invest in improving nutrition in developing countries.

 Looking forward, Japan’s leadership on nutrition is expected to increase.
 Japan will host the 2020 Nutrition Summit in Tokyo, along with the Olympic and Paralympic Games.
-In the run-up to this event, Japan will likely look for opportunities to strengthen its leadership in the sector.
+In the lead up to this event, Japan will likely look for opportunities to strengthen its leadership in the sector.

 Interventions that address immediate causes of undernutrition and have the improvement of nutrition (i.e., support for exclusive breastfeeding, supplementary feeding, etc.) as their primary objective.

 Interventions that address underlying causes of malnutrition and that take into account cross-sector actions and impacts (i.e., improving access to diverse foods).